tedleyem/singletwinsolutions.com/_services/on-demand-services.md

 Keeping You Up-To-Date

-STS IT Solutions run a managed IT service that makes sure all your key company software is kept up to date at all times.
+SingleTwin Solutions run a managed IT service that makes sure all your key company software is kept up to date at all times.
 We do this in a number of ways:
 N
 Remote management